AbdelRahmanAlTamimi/cvify/docs/cv-storage.md

 **Fields:**

 - `id`: Unique identifier for the CV
-- `userId`: Reference to the user who generated the CV
+- `profileId`: Reference to the profile who generated the CV
 - `jobDescription`: The job description used to tailor the CV
 - `pdfPath`: Relative path to the stored PDF file
 - `cvData`: JSON object containing the optimized CV data used to generate the PDF